abelborges/CCHDO_I08S/README.md

 # CCHDO_I08S
 Data files from I08S CCHDO 1994, 2007 and 2016 expeditions (https://cchdo.ucsd.edu/search?q=I08S)
-merged in one long-format csv.
+merged into a long-format csv.
 The data file is `ctd_data.csv`.
 For more information on its content and an analysis, check paper with DOI 10.1126/sciadv.1601426.